winterstein/SoGive/pages/sector/forpayrollgiving.md

 bgclass: forcompanies-bg
 headline: SoGive Payroll Giving

 Payroll giving to charity is an easy way to boost loyalty, by supporting your staff in giving to causes they care about.
-As an optional extra, matched donations -- where the company gives alongside the employees -- are a simple yet powerful way to stand with your staff.
+As an optional extra, matched donations - where the company gives alongside the employees - are a simple yet powerful way to stand with your staff.
 By doing good together, the company boosts loyalty and morale.

-TODO turn this into a 2 page pdf

-@Sanjay Fee model??

 ## Benefits